HasanaParker/PIXELATE/README.md

 https://inikolaeva.medium.com/make-pixel-art-in-seconds-with-machine-learning-e1b1974ba572

 ### **1.2 The Task At Hand?**
 The applications of artificial intelligence (AI) within the arts is not a new concept.
 Artificial neural networks, that have previously been used in optimization, prediction analysis, and natural language processing, are being used to create various forms of art: visually or audibly.
-In particular to visual arts, past use cases for these neural networks have involved image recognition of certain elements or entire artwork, classification based on key aspects, prediction analysis on quality or aesthetic, and style transfer from one visual artwork to another (Santos et al.).
-Further developments within artificial intelligence in visual arts have allowed artificial neural networks to reconstruct their own unique images through training and learning from examples of past artworks (Artdex).
+In particular to visual arts, past use cases for these neural networks have involved image recognition of certain elements or entire artwork, classification based on key aspects, prediction analysis on quality or aesthetic, and style transfer from one visual artwork to another [9].
+Further developments within artificial intelligence in visual arts have allowed artificial neural networks to reconstruct their own unique images through training and learning from examples of past artworks [1].
 For our project we would like to train a neural network to generate an image based off of a wide selection of images that it will be trained on, and then to have that image be converted into the style of pixel art.

 ![3](img3.png)
 ![4](img4.png)